swisstackle/SimpleJsonVectorDatabase/README.md

 Creates a vector store from a basic list of strings

 ## from_dict_inmemory()
-Creates a vector store from a dictionary of list of strings.
+Creates a vector store from a dictionary of any type of value.
 They can then be searched by the keys of the dictionary.

 ## from_dict_json()
 Creates a vector store from a json string.